-For fiscal year 2019, MCSAP personnel will continue to conduct enforcement activities geared towards minimizing speeding concerns regarding all Commercial Motor Vehicles.
-All TE activities will be conducted upon CMV traffic stops and will be accompanied by an inspection.
-This effort will be focused primarily on increased speed monitoring on high traffic corridors, concentrating on vulnerable areas where speed citations were issued from the previous year as indicated in the data.
-In addition, efforts such as random speed checks and off peak enforcement will be conducted as a means to deter aggressive drivers as well as identifying drivers who are under the influence of illicit drugs or alcohol.
-MCSAP enforcement officers will be assigned to high traffic corridors for high visibility traffic enforcement at least three times a week during high peak traffic hours in order to alleviate any traffic accidents and aggressive driving.
+MSCAP personnel will continue to conduct enforcement activities geared towards minimizing speeding concerns regarding all Commercial Motor Vehicles (CMVs).
+All Traffic Enforcement (TE) activities will be conducted upon CMV traffic stops and will be accompanied by an inspection.
+This effort will be focused primarily on increased speed monitoring on high traffic corridors, concentrating on vulnerable areas where speed citations were issued from the previous years as indicated in the data.
+In addition, efforts such as random speed checks and off-peak enforcement will be conducted as a means to deter aggressive drivers as well as identifying drivers who are under the influence of illicit drugs and/or alcohol.
+MCSAP enforcement officers will be assigned to high traffic corridors for high visibility traffic enforcement during high peak traffic hours in order to alleviate any traffic accidents and aggressive driving.
 Systematically, MCSAP enforcement officers will also set up for speed enforcement and deterrence.
-All traffic enforcement activities will include CMV inspections.
-Additional components for traffic enforcement include driver credentials, seat belt usage and safe driver operations.
+Additional components for traffic enforcement include driver credentials, seat belt usage, and safe driver operations.
 Safe driver operations will consist of educating and citing CMV operators on texting while driving and/or cell phone usage.

-Currently, there hasn't been any recorded traffic data on texting while driving.
-Despite the absence of verifiable data, the program finds it important to maintain this specific goal as its impact relating to accidents is highly reported in other regions.
-Although there are currently only nine (9) enforcement officers assigned to the program, there are only six (6) certified inspectors.
-MCSAP intends to send two additional officers to take the NAS Part A&B courses to bring the total number of certified inspectors to nine (9).
-The department is committed to boosting its efforts on Traffic Enforcement (TE) activities since the number of CMVs traveling on our highways have gone up and are constantly moving on our highways.
-With that, the program has set a 400 TE as an inspection activity goal and not intended to be a quota.
-These activities are to ensure that CMV operators are in compliance of the FMCSRs and FHMRs and mainly accomplished through Level II and III inspections.
-In addition to traffic enforcement efforts conducted during officers' normal assigned shifts, the CNMI will conduct overtime based on traffic enforcement activities in an effort to further expand its ability to address CMV traffic infractions during off-peak hours.
+All enforcement personnel assigned to MCSAP are certified in CNMI DPS standards to conduct traffic stops on all motor vehicles traveling in the CNMI.
+The Program is committed to boosting its efforts on Traffic Enforcement activities since the number of CMVs traveling on our highways are continuously increasing and CMVs are constantly moving on our highways.

+These activities are to ensure that CMV operators are in compliance of the FMCSRs and FHMRs.
 These activities will be conducted during the evenings, early mornings, and weekends within high traffic corridors to ensure high level exposure and reach a wider population in these areas.
-The goal of this activity will help achieve program goal of reducing commercial motor vehicle crash rates by 20% in fiscal year 2019.
-Three FTE MCSAP funded enforcement personnel will conduct a total of at least eight traffic enforcement activities per month.